Hibby/packetradio-guide/docs/config/linux.md

 ### Running ax25d

 This is an easy one to start -
+!!! note "Terminal Command"
 	`ax25d`

 ## Uronode Frontend

 I use uronode both as a frontend for users connecting and for me connecting to the node and to neighbouring stations, essentially over telnet.
 When someone connects to my system, Uronode generates the menu that they see.

 I also have it configured as my local client - i can run `uronode` in a terminal and be presented with a helpful control interface.

 ### uronode.conf

 This is the core config file for uronode that details what uronode can do.
 I'm running mine very stripped back, and have cut a lot of the defaults out:

 You can see the BBS command is just a uronode call out to GB7HIB-2 over netrom, and there are external commands for netstat and the 'nodesearch' program I quite like.

 The rest is pretty much default.